madhurimarawat/Developer-Resources-Hub/README.md

   *Developer news and articles curated from top sources, delivered daily.*

 * **⚡ [DevBytes](https://play.google.com/store/apps/details?id=com.candelalabs.devbytes)**
-  *Byte-sized tech content and dev tips to learn something new every day.*
+  *Byte-sized tech content and developer tips to help you learn something new every day.*
+  *A standout feature: it displays the user Streak in the logo to encourage consistent learning.*

 * **👩‍💻 [Forem (DEV Community)](https://play.google.com/store/apps/details?id=com.forem.android)**
   *Engage with devs, read blogs, and join discussions right from your phone.*